Hani-Rezaei/IoT-Chat-Digitalization/README.md

 - RIOT OS with `paho_mqtt` running on the DK
 - RIOT OS with `gnrc_border_router` running on the Dongle
 - Mosquitto MQTT Broker installed on an AWS EC2 instance
-- AWS IoT Core configured for MQTT communication
+- AWS Lambda *TelegramBotHandler* for processing telegram requests and responses
--
--
--
--
-- Telegram Bot API

 ### **Certificates and Keys:**
 - AWS IoT Core Root CA certificate "*AmazonRootCA.pem*"